aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/worksheets/page-setup-features/setting-headers-and-footers/getting-headers-and-footers/_index.md

 ```

 ## **Parse Headers and Footers to Command List**
-The header or footer text can contain special commands, for example a placeholder for the page number, current date or text formatting attributes.
+The header or footer text can contain special commands, for example a placeholder for the page number, current date, or text‑formatting attributes.

 Special commands are represented by a single letter with a leading ampersand ("&").

 The header and footer strings are constructed using ABNF grammar.
 It's not easy to understand without a viewer.

-Aspose.Cells for C++ provides [**Worksheet.PageSetup.GetCommands**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getcommands/) method to parse headers and footers as command list.
+Aspose.Cells for C++ provides the [**Worksheet.PageSetup.GetCommands**](https://reference.aspose.com/cells/cpp/aspose.cells/pagesetup/getcommands/) method to parse headers and footers as a command list.

-The following code shows how to parse header or footer as command list and process commands:
+The following code shows how to parse a header or footer as a command list and process the commands:

 ```cpp
 #include <iostream>